 All MACU students are required to complete this program.
-AlphaPoint.me is a comprehensive resilience program that addresses substance use, mental health, sexual assault, relationships, diversity, civility, and connections with campus and the local community.
+Vector Solutions Training program is a comprehensive resilience program that addresses substance use, mental health, sexual assault, relationships, diversity, civility, and connections with campus and the local community.
 The program utilizes an online video series, including interactive modules, which optimize learning and behavior change.